nand2mario/ddr3_framebuffer_gowin/README.md

 * Streams data from DDR3 32 pixels ahead and fills a 64 pixel buffer, to hide DDR3 and controller latency.
 The controller's read latency is about 22 cycles in my testing.
 * Upscales the frame buffer to 720p while maintaining aspect ratio.
 * As a demo, updates the frame buffer at 60fps showing a moving green block.
-* The pixel format is currently 15-bit RGB5 (fine for my retro gaming needs).
-Should be easy to change to 24-bit RGB.
 * DDR3 refresh is turned off due to glithces it introduces for some reason.
 It's fine without refresh as the buffer is written to at 60fps, faster than the allows 64ms refresh intervals.

 It works on the Sipeed Tang Console board (should work on Tang Mega 60K or other boards with minor changes).
 When running it looks like this: